U.S. calls China, Russia, Iran, North Korea 'morally reprehensible' on rights

 Sullivan said Kim oversees one of the most "repressive and abusive regimes in the world" and accused Pyongyang of "systematically" neglecting its own people to "underwrite and fund its illicit weapons program and child labor."

-(Additional reporting by David Alexander; Editing by Dan Grebler and Will Dunham)
+(Additional reporting by David Alexander and Dubai newsroom; Editing by Dan Grebler and Will Dunham)